ilqartalebi/compound-profit-calculator/README.md

 **please be aware that this program is just calculating ideal and not achievable profit curve trade with risk management at your own risk.

+// contact :
+you can Dm me any time at telegram @ilqar_talebi
+email: ilqar.talebi@gmail.com

 hope it helps :>